Gossberg (Hunsrück): Outer Plot

 The outer plot is surrounded by a fence of about 2.00 m high and its gross area is 13,783 m^{2}.
 It contains road and parking paved with interlocking brick stones, which officially offers a helipad, a small transformer building, and a hill of about 10.35 m high with an entrance to the bunker.
-The entrance has area of roughly 500 m^{2} and is protected by a massive armored sliding door weighting more than 28,000 kg.
+The entrance has area of roughly 500 m^{2} and is protected by a massive armored sliding door weighing more than 28,000 kg.